The Pain Of Arthritis & How It Can Impact People's Lives

 Living with an invisible, painful illness can be incredibly difficult.
 Some people may struggle with mobility and doing everyday things around the house, whilst others may feel they are unable to enjoy physical activities because of the pain.
 Arthritis affects different people in different ways and some days may bring more symptoms than others.

 While there is no cure for arthritis, there are many ways to manage the pain of arthritis.
 Arthritis Action, to find out more.

 The pain and symptoms of arthritis

 “The word “arthritis” means ‘inflammation in the joints’.
 Inflammation is a difficult thing to imagine and describe, but it is part of the body’s normal healing process, just like the healing of a cut or a bruise.
-Inflammation can be thought of as being like a bruise with swelling on the inside of the joints, and this can cause symptoms including pain and stiffness,” says Dr Wendy.
+Inflammation can be thought of as being like a bruise with swelling on the inside of the joints, and this can cause symptoms including pain and stiffness,” says Arthritis Action.